The Noble Quran states:

 How do I pay my Zakat?

 Muslim Hands has been an administrator of Zakat for over 25 years.
-With our dedicated Zakat service, we ensure that your Zakat reaches those most in need in the quickest, safest, and most secure manner.
+Our dedicated team ensures that your Zakat reaches those most in need in the quickest, safest, and most secure manner.

 May Allah Almighty grant us all the wisdom to realize the importance of paying Zakat and give us the ability to spend our wealth in his path!